privacyguides/privacyguides.org/docs/desktop-browsers.en.md

 ## Additional Resources

 We generally do not recommend installing any extensions as they increase your attack surface.
-However, uBlock Origin or AdGuard may prove useful if you value content blocking functionality.
+However, uBlock Origin may prove useful if you value content blocking functionality.

 ### uBlock Origin